 1272 Circle Drive (c.
 1910).
 This Frame Vernacular style house was the home of Dr. J. C. McSween family in the 1920s and was sold to Dr. R. B. Spires in the 1930s.
 Dr. Spries built the Lakeside Hospital next door and practiced medicine in Walton County until his death.

 1290 Circle Drive (c.
 1938).
 This building served as Lakeside Hospital until 1973 and is now the home of the Florida Chautauqua Center, Inc..
 The upper floor creatively incorporates many of the hospital’s original features.
 Professional offices currently occupy the bottom floor.

 3 Circle Drive.
 DEFUNIAK SPRINGS LIBRARY (c.
 1886).
 This library is the oldest library in Florida operating in its original building.
 It houses the Bruce collection of armor and other interesting artifacts.

 14 Circle Drive.
 WILEAWAY HOME (c.
 1887).
 The home WILE AWAY was built for W. J. Van Kirk, a land agent for the L&N Railroad.
 The three-story square bay is an unusual feature.
 Mr. Van Kirk’s original plan for DeFuniak continues to be used for property descriptions.

 62 Circle Drive (c.
 1907).
 The Queen Anne style house was built for Burruss Cawthon, a prominent local merchant.
 Outstanding features include the octogonal tower with a tent-style roof, Doric pillars encircling the porch, hexagonal shingles on the upper story, central hip roof with four sloping gables, and the two-story bay.

-Copyright.
-DeFuniak Springs Visitor's Bureau.
+(c) 2016 DeFuniak Springs Visitors Bureau.
 All Rights Reserved.